nilidesign/my-girhub-website/README.md

 # my-github-website
-Welcomr to my github website.
+Welcome to my github website.
 This site contains nothing.